The-Center-for-Remembering/westco-ancient/careers/README.md

 # Join Our Team

-We're building platforms to help people live life more on purpose—starting with our own team.
+We're building to help people live life more on purpose—starting with our own team.

 At West Co., we believe that **how we are together** becomes the **impact we have together**.
 That's why we invest in practices that foster deep connection, wisdom, and rhythm with the natural world.